justinhelmer/gh-release-manager/README.md

 5. Use [Metalsmith](http://www.metalsmith.io/) to build a full-fledged website from [markdown](https://github.com/chjj/marked) files, [handlebars](http://handlebarsjs.com/) templates, [libSass](http://sass-lang.com/libsass), and more.
 6. Deploy to [GitHub Pages](https://pages.github.com/).

-Much of this is done through a single [vinyl](https://github.com/gulpjs/vinyl-fs) file stream, for maximum peformance.
+Much of this is done through a single [vinyl](https://github.com/gulpjs/vinyl-fs) file stream (built on top of [Gulp](http://gulpjs.com/), for maximum peformance.
 It also provides an interface for running [custom build operations](#custom-build-tasks) and/or validating/preventing the build.

 <p align="center">
   <img alt="console output" src="https://raw.githubusercontent.com/justinhelmer/gh-release-manager/master/grm.jpg" />